growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

 StringLanguage
 ```

-This is not yet a full derivation-tree development with occurrence tracking,
+This is not yet a full derivation-tree occurrence formalization, but it gives a
-but it gives a checked inductive semantics for generated tuple languages and
+checked inductive semantics for generated tuple languages and the start string
-the start string language.
+language.

 ---

-### 3.8 Contextual semantics and sample-safe merge
+### 4.7 Contextual semantics and sample-safe merge

-The contextual-semantics layer connects derivations with named sentence
+The contextual semantics layer connects derivations with named sentence
 contexts and positive samples.

 Main declarations include: